spellshift/realm/docs/_docs/user-guide/golem.md

   placeholder: "/etc/" # A placeholder to give users an idea of how their input should be formatted.
 ```

-### Building your eldritch script
+### Building your Eldritch script

 Eldritch while it looks like python is distinct and many features in python do not exist in Eldritch.

-For an almost complete list of syntax checkout the starlark (DSL which eldritch is based on) docs <https://bazel.build/rules/language>
+For an almost complete list of syntax checkout the starlark (DSL which Eldritch is based on) docs <https://bazel.build/rules/language>
 *Note: The docs may be incorrect in some places as we're using the starlark-rust implementation which doesn't always adhere to the starlark spec.*

 ```python